 The assumption that the political parties have not evolved with every political iteration is reductive at best, and political zealotry at worst.
 One of the stereotypes at the heart of this debate is the assumption that Black voters are merely political pawns for both parties, ignoring the reality that Black voters remain an influential voting bloc that can and have influenced state and national elections.
 The Republican Party carried the Black vote for a time, but policy and not loyalty has driven the Black vote.
 California editor and activist Charlotta Bass’s political evolution highlights the transition of the Black vote away from the GOP.
 Bass, an influential political activist, ran for Vice-President on the Progressive Party ticket in 1948.
 Her campaign demonstrated some of the shifting loyalties of Black voters and the failure of both political parties to address the needs of the Black community.

 Bass moved to California in 1910 and found a job selling subscriptions for The Eagle, an early Black newspaper in Los Angeles.
 The editor, Joseph Neimore, grew to trust Bass and asked her to take over the paper upon his death.
 A reluctant Bass would take over the paper, rename it The California Eagle, and transform it into one of the most influential Black newspapers in the United States.
 Under her leadership, The California Eagle combined political commentary with community social news, keeping Black Los Angelenos abreast of local and national politics.
 Bass was also a devoted activist, becoming a well-respected community leader of campaigns against the Ku Klux Klan, the Hollywood production of Birth of a Nation, and pushing for hospitals to hire Black nurses.
-She was an outspoken Republican and member of the local NAACP and the United Negro Improvement Association.
+She was an outspoken Republican and member of the local NAACP and the Universal Negro Improvement Association.

 In 1936, Bass voted for Democrat Franklin Roosevelt, her first vote for the Democratic Party.
 Drawn to his expansive New Deal program, she nevertheless still worked as a Republican Party member and her paper endorsed Roosevelt’s opponent Al Landon.
 But the political tides were turning and Bass’s loyalty to the GOP began to dim.
 During the 1940 presidential election, Bass served as a Republican California State delegate.
 She traveled to Chicago for a Party convention and was dismayed to find it was segregated.
 She knew then that there was “no place” for Black Americans in the Republican Party.
 In 1945 she ran for city council in Los Angeles as a Democrat.
 She lost that election, and by 1947, Bass wrote an editorial distancing herself from both parties.